ikvict07/Prolific/ProjectVision.md

 ## Vision

-Vision Prolific is an application designed for convenient project management for developers.
+Prolific is an application designed for convenient project management for developers.
 It allows users to quickly locate, launch, and manage their projects from a single access point.
 The application will be monetized through a commercial licensing model, with separate pricing plans for corporations while remaining free for individual users.

 ## Usage Scenario